 UK and EU students looking to pursue a masters programme in the UK may be eligible to apply for a non-means-tested loan from the British government via the Student Loans Company (SLC).

 Private postgraduate student loans may also be suitable.
 You should consider sources and types of funding carefully and ensure that it meets your precise needs.

 University of Birmingham alumni wishing to study an online programme are eligible for a 10% discounted tuition rate.
 The discount is usually applied by taking 10% off the total tuition fee amount or at each module payment.
+Alumni discount is not available for graduates of short courses, and is only applied to full masters programmes.
 If you believe you might be eligible for an alumni discount, please speak with your student recruitment coordinator.